 - Throughout the semester, you will complete a series of hands-on activities corresponding with course topics.
 Additional details will be provided on Blackboard and during class time.
 Therefore, please come to class because each assignment type is different! - Class assignments have corresponding due dates & cannot be made up.
 Please see tentative schedule.
 Therefore, please come to class!
-Not all assignments can be made up or may be conducted only during class time. - \Some activities are conducted outside with online submissions; therefore, please plan accordingly regarding weather and time management. \ can use to help gather various types of data.
+Not all assignments can be made up or may be conducted only during class time. - Some activities are conducted outside with online submissions; therefore, please plan accordingly regarding weather and time management.

-2. iNaturalist (free app!)
+2. SEEK by iNaturalist (free app!)

 - You will become familiar with a few tools/apps the public has access to learn about the organisms all around you.
-These tools are part of a field called Community Science that biologists
+These tools are part of a field called Community Science that biologists can use to help gather various types of data.

-- There will be three (3) small assignments (scavenger hunts) that utilize iNaturalist tool that you will work on throughout the semester.
+- There will be three (3) small assignments (scavenger hunts) that will use the SEEK by iNaturalist tool that you will work on throughout the semester.
 Assignment details are provided on Blackboard and during class time and each has an associated due date!

-Real-world Class Discussions
+3. Real-world Class Discussions

 - You will be encouraged to apply the concepts we discuss during class and 'think outside of the box' as they pertain to real-world issues occurring today.
 Throughout the semester and corresponding with each course unit (time between exams), you will conduct an online class discussion on different environmental issues/topics that we discuss during the current course unit. - There will be a total four (4) class discussions for this portion of your grade. - You will submit via Blackboard a short response about the current environmental issue/topic that is posted in the Discussion Board.
-Each topic is associated with the current unit(e.g., Discussion #1 will be relevant to evolution in our world today). - The format of the discussion prompt may vary by unit.
-Instructions will be provided with each prompt. - Part 1 consists of your response to the discussion topic in approximately 5-7 sentences.
+Each topic is associated with the current unit!
+For example, Discussion #1 will be relevant to evolution in our world today. - Part 1 consists of your response to the discussion topic in approximately 5-7 sentences.
 You can be as detailed and creative as you would like; I will provide some creative ideas for you in the discussion prompt to encourage this.
 Part 1 will be worth 5 points. - Part 2 consists of you replying to at least one other student's response in approximately 3-5 sentences.
 I am hoping this is a fun assignment to encourage you to 'think outside of the box' on issues that natural resources scientists are currently studying and monitoring.
 I also hope this assignment allows everyone to communicate with each other outside of the classroom!
 Part 2 will be worth 5 points. - Remember to use good spelling, grammar, and be respectful!